jrhead/BiasSimulations/README.md

 ## 2.0 Selection bias (simple)

-All examples in this section pertain to the following DAG structure: $A \leftarrow C \leftarrow Y$, where $C$ is a collider
+All examples in this section pertain to the following DAG structure: $A \rightarrow C \leftarrow Y$, where $C$ is a collider

 **Scenaro 1:** A-C and Y-C edges are both positive